-It would be my pleasure to photograph your family as it grows.
-Please contact me today to book your session!
+It would be my pleasure to photograph your family as you grow.

 My family and I have been active March of Dimes fundraisers since 2011 when our son was born prematurely.
 The March of Dimes and their commitment to eliminating prematurity has become an important mission for my family.
 If you would like to walk with us, or join our fundraising efforts, we would love to have you join our team! http://www.marchforbabies.org/jromaezi